-Grand Canyon University welcomes applications from qualified students, who are at least 16 years of age.
-Although the University seeks to integrate Christian faith and practice into all aspects of campus life, no statement of faith or religious affiliation is required of prospective students.
-Applications for admission are considered primarily in light of the applicant's academic qualifications.
-Any qualified student willing to uphold the University's vision and mission and be open to the possibility of spiritual as well as intellectual development is encouraged to apply.
-Grand Canyon University does not discriminate on the basis of age, race, color, national origin, gender, or handicap in its programs and activities.
+Applications for admission to Grand Canyon University are considered primarily in light of the applicants' academic qualifications.
+Qualified applicants, who are at least 16 years of age, willing to uphold the University's vision and mission, and open to the possibility of spiritual as well as intellectual development are encouraged to apply.
+Although the University seeks to integrate Christian faith and practice into all aspects of campus life, no statement of faith or religious affiliation is required of prospective students with the exception of majors in the College of Theology.
+Theology majors are required to affirm the University's Doctrinal Statement and the College's Covenant.
+Grand Canyon University does not discriminate on the basis of age, race, color, national origin, gender, disability, or any other classification protected by law in its programs and activities.